maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 In MS dialects, the existing floating point code is used to perform all calculations, even those on integer values.
 If the result is being stored into an integer variable, the `INT` operator is applied to the result.
 That means 7/3 will result in 2 being stored.
 This allows them to support integer values without having to write a separate math library, which would be difficult given the very limited memory of the early machines where every byte counted.
 However, the required conversion back to integers means this code actually runs slower than using floating point.
 In some dialects, like BBC BASIC, an entirely separate all-integer math library is used for this purpose.
 This offers higher performance, sometimes significantly.

 RetroBASIC uses the 64-bit IEEE double format to store all numbers.
-This does not affect the programs; the extra precision is hidden within the system.
+This does not affect the programs, the extra precision is hidden within the system.
 RetroBASIC carries out all calculations using doubles, as performance is no longer an issue.
 Like MS, it converts the resulting values to integer if the result is being stored in an integer variable.

 BASIC inputs and outputs numbers in decimal format, using the same formatting rules as C's "g" format.
 This means that large numbers and small fractions are output in exponent format, regardless of how they are input.
 For instance, if the program asks the user to type in a number and they type fifteen ones, when output that value will be rendered something like `1.11111E14`.
 For those dialects that supported doubles, numeric constants could be set to doubles by changing the E to a D.